There are generally two ways to get a mortgage in Canada: through a bank, or through a licensed mortgage professional.

 If you are looking to purchase a property in Canada, understanding all of the mortgage options available to you can seem overwhelming.
 The market is constantly changing and having a clear plan is a must.
 That’s where I come in, I do this every day and I love it.
 I will help you make sense of all the numbers and provide you with options so you can shop for your new home with confidence.

 Today, more than ever, there are numerous mortgage options available.
 Don’t be confused.

-We can help you find the best product for your needs and negotiate you the best rate.
-We do the research for you, enabling you to avoid the frustration and confusion of having to do it yourself, and explain the available options.
+I can help you find the best product for your needs and negotiate you the best rate.
+I do the research for you, enabling you to avoid the frustration and confusion of having to do it yourself, and explain the available options.

 Fixed-rate: 6 month, 1, 2 & 3 year (open, closed and closed-convertible) 4, 5, 7 & 10 year closed

 Variable-rate: 3, 4 and 5 year (open, closed, closed-convertible and capped)

 Split-term: Combination of all possible terms (6 month through 10 years)